Gharv/d_story_shiny/t_test/README.txt

-This folder contains specification documents and shiny apps for the t-test simulation.
+This folder contains specification documents and shiny apps for a t-test simulation.